i have thick wavy hair and live in hawaii

 my friend has thick curly hair and cut it super super short (het hair is literally only 1 cm long) but left a long lock of hair in the front, it’s a bit like Rihanna’s hairdo but curly.
 It looks amazing! really short but still very feminine, easy to style in an edgy way or when she flat irons it it looks more conservative, its much more versatile than you would think!

-don’t let some hair get in the way of your confidence! you are soo pretty and so are your curls!posted almost 4 years ago
+don’t let some hair get in the way of your confidence! you are soo pretty and so are your curls!posted about 4 years ago

-ive been trying to find the perfect frizz products… do you know any that work? (i dont care about the price)posted almost 4 years ago
+ive been trying to find the perfect frizz products… do you know any that work? (i dont care about the price)posted about 4 years ago

 My mum has really curly and thick hair and she’s been using Kerastase for years now, and she’s really happy with.
 I have thick wavy hair and use Frederick Fekkai.
 His products are amazing!
 But I’m not sure where you can get them in the US.